Panzerschrek/U-00DC-Sprache-site/overview.md

 Ü is a programming language designed primary for applications, where speed and safety are both important.
 It is heavily inspired by C++, a little bit by Rust and tries to fix some disadvantages of these languages.

+The main goals of Ü language development are good performance, minimizing of bugs possibility, good balance between readability and expressiveness.

+This article contains a short overview of most important Ü features.

 ### Compilation into machine code